calamity-inc/warframe-public-export-plus/README.md

 The most complete data source for all your Warframe needs and interests.
 Contains everything missing in Public Export and more.

-## Localizations
+## Localisations

-Data and localizations are entirely split here (into Export\*.json and dict.\*.json, respectively).
+Data and localisations are entirely split here (into Export\*.json and dict.\*.json, respectively).
 This should make it trivial to handle localizations in your projects without tons of duplicated data.
 Unfortunately, this may make it difficult to manually browse the data; however, you can type whatever you're looking for into [omni.wf](https://omni.wf/), which is uses this data and [is open-source](https://github.com/calamity-inc/omni.wf).

 ## Images